Town Office 2020 Holiday Closures here.

 (The previous year's registrations are required for renewals.)

 You can also pay your taxes online.
-The first half was due November 4th, 2019, and the second half was due May 5th, 2020.
+The first half of the 2021 taxes is due November 5th, 2020, and the second half is due May 4th, 2021.
 Click the link below to make an online payment.

 You can also mail tax payments to the office-